-2.1 For the purpose of this Constitutions, “Stakeholders@ refers to retailers, food and beverage operators, hawkers, stallholders, office operators, hoteliers, entertainment establishment operators, developers, building owners, clan associations, religious institutions, sports associations, business and non business councils, associations, institutions and bodies etc who own a property, or have a place of business, office or other premises in Kampong Gelam and “Members” refer Honorary, Ordinary and Associate Members unless otherwise provided for.
+2.1 For the purpose of this Constitution, “Stakeholders” refers to retailers, food and beverage operators, hawkers, stallholders, office operators, hoteliers, entertainment establishment operators, developers, building owners, clan associations, religious institutions, sports associations, business and non- business councils, associations, institutions and bodies etc who own a property, or have a place of business, office or other premises in Kampong Gelam and “Members” refer to Ordinary and Associate Members unless otherwise provided for.

 PLACE OF BUSINESS

-3.1 Its place of business shall be at “69 Aliwal Street, Singapore 199943, or such other address as may subsequently be decided upon the Council and approved by the Registrar of Societies.
+3.1 Its place of business shall be at ” 69 Aliwal Street, Singapore 199943″, or such other address as may subsequently be decided upon by the Council and approved by the Registrar of Societies.
 The Association shall carry out its activities only in places and premises which have the prior written approval from the relevant authorities, where necessary.

 4.1 The Association will explore ways to enhance Kampong Gelam’s business environment and promote the welfare of businesses.
-Its objectives are:
+Its objects are:

-a) To represent the interest of all stakeholders in the area and to work with government agencies, media and other parties to promote distinctive character of Kampong Gelam and making it a vibrant place for both locals and tourists,
+a) To represent the interest of all stakeholders in the area and to work with government agencies, media and other parties to promote the distinctive character of Kampong Gelam to make it a vibrant place for both locals and tourists;

-b) To promote, encourage, enhance and organise social, educational, and recreational activities for the members and the communities,
+b) To promote, encourage, enhance and organize social, educational, and recreational activities for the members and the communities;

-d) To facilitate new businesses collaboration or alliances between members and with parties outside Kampong Gelam,
+d) To facilitate new business collaborations or alliances between members and with parties outside Kampong Gelam;

-f) To publish papers, journals and other materials in furtherance of its objectives,
+f) To publish papers, journals and other materials in furtherance of its objects;

-g) To negotiate and deal with any organisation when it deem fit on behalf of its members in respect of any issues affecting themselves and/or the Association,
+g) To negotiate and deal with any organization when it deems fit on behalf of its members in respect of any issues affecting themselves and/or the Association;

-i) To do all such other things as may appear necessary and expedient for accomplishment of the objectives of the Association.
+i) To do all such other things as may appear necessary and expedient for accomplishment of the objects of the Association.

 MEMBERSHIP QUALIFICATION AND RIGHTS

 5.1 Membership is open to all stakeholders who have business, office or other premises located at Kampong Gelam.
-An Ordinary member shall be the owner, corporate head or nominated representative of the stakeholder. each Ordinary Member shall have the rights to vote and shall be eligible to hold office in the Association.
+An Ordinary Member shall be the owner, corporate head or nominated representative of the stakeholder.
+Each Ordinary Member shall have the rights to vote and to hold office in the Association.

-5.4 An Associate member shall have no voting rights and shall not be eligible to hold office in the Association.
+5.3 An Associate Member shall have no voting rights and shall not be eligible to hold office in the Association.

-5.5 Only Ordinary Members who are above 21 Years of age shall have the right to vote and to hold office in the Association.
+5.4 Only Ordinary Members who are above 21 years of age shall have the rights to vote and to hold office in the Association.

 APPLICATION FOR MEMBERSHIP

-6.2 The Executive Council shall have absolute discretion in approving or rejecting an application for membership.
+6.2 The Council shall have absolute discretion in approving or rejecting an application for membership.